msrocka/matlib/native/Build_Linux.md

-# Building goblapack.so on Linux
+# Building matlib.so on Linux

 ## Building OpenBLAS
 The first step is to compile the [OpenBLAS](https://github.com/xianyi/OpenBLAS)